 Huffington Post -

-At least one report included a bit of skepticism:
+At least one report (from The New York Post) included a bit of skepticism:

 Arthur Caplan, a bioethics professor at the University of Pennsylvania, said he is skeptical of Houben’s ability to communicate after seeing video of his hand being moved along the keyboard.